 MQTT 1883

-WICED easily support TCP sockets (wiced_tcp_create_socket) and you could create your own protocol to talk between your IOT device and a server.
+WICED easily supports TCP sockets (wiced_tcp_create_socket) and you could create your own protocol to talk between your IoT device and a server.
 However, the protocol that you create would be proprietary and probably a bad idea as there are a bunch of very capable protocols for exchanging data (e.g HTTP, MQTT, COAP, AMQP).
-All of these protocols are built into WICED and on top of TCP Sockets.
+All of these protocols are built into WICED and sit on top of TCP Sockets.
 But, sockets are the way that people used to do this kind of task, which is why I called this section Old School.

 Hyper Text Transfer Protocol (HTTP)

 HTTP is an Application Layer Protocol that operates over TCP Sockets.
-It can perform the following functions
+It can perform the following functions:

 GET (retrieve data) from a specific place